dstackai/dstack.github.io/docs/index.md

 * `image` – the Docker image that will be used to run the workflow; required
 * `commands` – the list of bash commands to run the workflow; required
-* `depends-on` – defines what the workflow depends on; optional, if not defined, by default, the workflow depends on all files in the repo, on all workflow variables defined in `.dstack/configs.yaml`, and doesn't depend on other workflows ; within depends-on, you may specify the elements `repo`, `config`, and `workflows`.
+* `depends-on` – defines what the workflow depends on; optional, if not defined, by default, the workflow depends on all files in the repo, on all workflow variables defined in `.dstack/variables.yaml`, and doesn't depend on other workflows ; within depends-on, you may specify the elements `repo`, `variables`, and `workflows`.
 * `artifacts` – the list of paths by which all files must be stored as output artifacts in the storage once the workflow is done; optional